bgoonz/gists-revamp/by-extension/markdown/fullstack-resource-guide.md

 Since Deno is such a new runtime the landscape of popular frameworks and libraries is still evolving.
 Oak seems to be gathering some popularity since it takes a lot of design inspiration from Express and could be worth checking out.

-That being said, I also left a link to the “Modules” section of the Awesome Deno GitHub where you can find links to other web frameworks as well.
+That being said, I also left a link to the “Modules " section of the Awesome Deno GitHub where you can find links to other web frameworks as well.

 - [Oak Website](https://oakserver.github.io/oak/)
 - [Oak GitHub](https://github.com/oakserver/oak)